Ludwiggle/GRUMIDI/README.md

 The dimension of the [unit vectors](http://reference.wolfram.com/language/ref/UnitVector.html) is equal to the number of different "notes", e.g. the chromatic scale would be encoded with 12-dimensional unit vectors.
 Polyphony is encoded by vector addition of simultaneous events.

-Inspired by [LSTMetallica](https://github.com/keunwoochoi/LSTMetallica), the encoded MIDI input

-ciao ciao
+Similarly to [LSTMetallica](https://github.com/keunwoochoi/LSTMetallica), the encoded input MIDI is riffled with "BAR" every 16 unit vectors for *segmentation of measures*.
+These "BAR" markers are deleted before decoding to MIDI.